-Once supported with a sling simple pain killers such as Paracetamol or Ibuprofen often provide adequate pain relief for these injuries, however your individual requirements will be assessed by your treating practitioner.
+Once supported with strapping and a sling, simple pain killers such as Paracetamol or Ibuprofen often provide adequate pain relief for these injuries; however your individual requirements will be assessed by your treating practitioner.

-Rest the injured arm in a high arm or hanging sling.
+Rest the injured arm in a high arm sling for the first 24-48 hours.